Ignition Interlock Device (IID)

-Failure to maintain the device during the six-month period (184 days) after reinstatement will result in a re-suspension of driving privileges for the remainder of the six-month period plus assessment of an additional six-month period of IID requirement.
+Failure to maintain the device during the required period after reinstatement will result in a re-suspension of driving privileges.
 You will then be required to do the following before your Missouri driving privilege can be reinstated:

 - Have the IID serviced or reinstalled (the certified installer will send proof of service or reinstallation to the Driver License Bureau); and

 It is possible to prevent the suspension from going into effect if you submit and the Department timely receives acceptable proof that the IID has been installed or serviced as required by law.

 You should not remove the device until you verify with the Department of Revenue that you are allowed to do so.
 Early removal of the device may result in the re-suspension of your driving privilege and an extension of the period that the IID must be maintained.